cytosmart-bv/AxionVueOpenAPI/README.md

 connector = LuxConnector(number_of_devices=2)
 ```

-NOTE: Make sure number_of_devices is atleast the number of devices you have connected.
+NOTE: Make sure number_of_devices is at least the number of devices you have connected.
 If not the luxconnector will look for the missing devices forever.

 ## Getting serial numbers